 '''

 private static SupervisorStrategy strategy =

 new OneForOneStrategy(10, Duration.create("1 minute"),

 new Function<Throwable, Directive>() {

-QOverride
+@Override

 public Directive apply(Throwable t) {

 if (t instanceof ArithmeticException) {

 return resume();

 } else if (t instanceof NullPointerException) {

 return restart();

 } else if (t instanceof IllegalArgumentException) {

 return stop();

 } else {

 return escalate();

 }

 }

 });

 @Override

 public SupervisorStrategy supervisorStrategy() {

 return strategy;

-}

 '''

 I have chosen a few well-known exception types in order to demonstrate the application of the fault handling directives described in Supervision and Monitoring.
 First off, it is a one-for-one strategy, meaning that each child is treated separately (an all-for-one strategy works very similarly, the only difference is that any decision is applied to all children of the supervisor, not only the failing one).
 There are limits set on the restart frequency, namely maximum 10 restarts per minute. -1 and Duration.Inf() means that the respective limit does not apply, leaving the possibility to specify an absolute upper limit on the restarts or to make the restarts work infinitely.
+The child actor is stopped if the limit is exceeded.